 1.1.
 Angrignon

-The Angrignon Station is a metro station in Montreal.
-It is situated at 3500 Boulevard Des Trinitairies, Montreal, Quebec, Canada.
+The Angrignon Station is a metro station in Montreal, situated at 3500 Boulevard Des Trinitairies, Montreal, Quebec, Canada.
 STM – Société de Transport de Montréal mainly manages the station.

-Meanwhile, the station was established in 1978.
-Jean-Louis Beaulieu designed the amazing architecture of the station.
-Ordre Des Architectes Du Québec honors an award to the architect Jean-Louis.
+The station was established in 1978.
+Jean-Louis Beaulieu designed the fantastic architecture of the station.
+Ordre Des Architectes Du Québec honours an award to the architect Jean-Louis.
 The station has MétroVision information displays and screens everywhere.
-It shows information on commercials, news, and the timetable of the trains.
+It shows information on commercials, news, and the train timetable.

 The station is constructed with windows that close the side platforms and tracks.
 So, it generates an airy and light environment.
-The name of the station is kept after the name of Jean-Baptiste Arthur Angrignon.
+The station’s name is kept after the name of Jean-Baptiste Arthur Angrignon.
 He was an alderman of the St. Paul’s district.
-Also, he was a member of the Montreal city’s Executive Committee.
+Also, he was a member of Montreal’s executive committee.

 1.2.
 Monk

-The Monk Station is a metro station situated in Montreal, Quebec, Canada.
-However, the station works under the maintenance of STM (Société de Transport de Montréal).
+The Monk Station is a metro station in Montreal that also works under STM maintenance (Société de Transport de Montréal).
 It serves the Green Line.
 Meanwhile, this metro station lies in the district of Ville-Émard.
 However, the station was opened to the public on September 3, 1978.

 Blais & Bélanger designed the entire architecture of the Monk metro station.
-It features various amazing artworks.
+It features various unique artworks.
 Pic et Pelle, a majestic sculptor designed by Germain Bergeron, is also included.
-The station is designed in such a way with balconies over it.
-So, you can take a view from above of the railway tracks.
+The station is designed in such a way that it has balconies over it.
+So, you can see the railway tracks from above.

-However, the balconies have been closed in concerns about the visually impaired person’s safety.
+However, the balconies have been closed because of concerns about the safety of visually impaired persons.
 The Boulevard Monk gives the name to this station to honor the Monk family.
-But, it is not confirmed which member of the family is honored here.
+But, it is not confirmed which family member is honored here.
 Possibilities include two renowned names, Sir James Monk and Frederick D. Monk.

 The bus routes it connects are 350 Verdun/LaSalle, 36 Monk, and 78 Laurendeau.
 The architecture of the station is designed beautifully.
 However, many ideas for decorating it got canceled due to the safety of passengers.